Amir Jadidi: 2021: Acclaim and worldwide recognition through A Hero

 In 2021, he starred in Asghar Farhadi's universally acclaimed film A Hero which was selected to compete for the Palme d'Or At the 2021 Cannes Film Festival.
 The film won the Grand Prix and also was selected as the Iranian entry for the Best International Feature Film at the 94th Academy Awards but was not nominated.
 The film garnered Jadidi international recognition and earned him his first Hafez Award and Palm Springs International Film Festival award in addition to nomination for Best Performance by an Actor at the 14th Asia Pacific Screen Awards.
 Jadidi's performance as a single father was highly praised by critics and brought him wide recognition.

 2022–present: Play directing

 In 2022 he directed and also played in the 300 play on the Sa'dabad Complex stage alongside Ali Nassirian, Javad Ezzati and Tannaz Tabatabaei.

 In June 2022, he was invited to be a member of Academy of Motion Picture Arts and Sciences.

+Personal life

+On 2 February 2026, Jadidi was not present for the screening of Escort at the Fajr Film Festival, a movie in which he acted in, leading to speculations that he had boycotted the festival in protest of the government's handling of the 2025–2026 Iranian protests.